Paying your cleaning employees fairly and on time keeps them motivated, reduces turnover, and improves service quality.

 How it works

 For every cleaning job an employee completes, you offer them a percentage of the income you make from the customer.
 For example, say you’ve agreed to a 20% commission for each cleaner.
-If you bill a customer $500 for a cleaning job, your cleaner will make 20% of $500, which is $100.
+If you bill a customer $500 for a cleaning job, your cleaner will earn 20% of that, or $100.

 Best practices